chris3127/HowDoYouFeelTerminalApp/README.md

 # Software development plan

-## purpose
+## Purpose

 The purpose of the How Do You Feel application is to track your mood during the day.
 It also allows you to see your history of how you have been feeling and give you inspirational quotes that match your mood.

 ## Scope

-#### high level
+#### High level

-As a <ROLE> I want to <DO> so that <BENEFIT>

-As a human, I want to better identify my emotions so I can be more aware of my emotions.
+As a human, I want to better identify my emotions so I can track my mood over time to identify hidden patterns and gain personal insight.

 #### Problem

-How do you track your emotions as they shift during the day and reflect accurately on how you have felt over time.
+How do you track your emotions as they shift during the day and reflect accurately on how you have felt over time?
 How can you accurately track how often you feel a certain way?
-Now you can.
+With this app, you can.
 This app will be quick for the user to input how they are feeling during the course of the day in order to be able to accurately reflect on how they have felt at the end of the day.
-This will allow for better self reflection and personal growth, without having to leave the terminal or take up a lot of time.
+This will allow for better self-reflection and personal growth, without having to leave the terminal or take up a lot of time.
 The quotes are also chosen to match the users mood and allow a moment of reflection.

 #### Audience